The Banquet (2006 film): Plot

 Believing that his nephew is dead, and power is firmly in his grip, the Emperor calls for a grand banquet.
 The Empress comments that it would be bad luck to organise such an auspicious occasion on their 100th day of knowing each other, but the Emperor claims he does not surrender to superstitions.
 The Empress then decides to poison him, with a poison made from Arsenic trioxide and black scorpions.
 All goes according to plan until Qing Nu takes to the stage, claiming to have planned another performance for the occasion, and in tribute to her fiancé, she wears her theatre mask.
 The scheme to poison the emperor fails as the cup he was to drink out of is instead given to Qing Nu out of respect and partly of pity for her.
 During the dance, Qing Nu falls down dead on stage, and Wu Luan reveals himself to comfort her in her dying moments.
 The Emperor realises in horror that the Empress had plotted his death.
 After a confrontation with Wu Luan, the Emperor commits suicide by drinking the rest of the poisoned wine.
 The Empress proclaims Wu Luan the new Emperor.
 However, Yin Sun, enraged by his sister's death, attempts to kill the Empress to avenge his sister.
 His blade is stopped by the hand of Wu Luan.
 However, the knife is poisoned.
-The Empress stabs him through the neck, killing him instantly, while Wu Luan lays dying.
+The Empress stabs Yin Sun through the neck, killing him instantly, before tearfully comforting Wu Luan as he lays dying.
 Empress Wan is proclaimed Empress Regnant by the Lord Chamberlain.

 Empress Wan speaks of the "flames of desire" that she has satiated by taking the throne.
 While celebrating, she is suddenly pierced by a flying blade.
 As she is dying, she turns around to face her assailant.
 Her confusion shifts to horror and anguish, as she is quickly murdered.
 At the end, the audience remains unsure of who the mysterious assailant was.